OldRepublicDevs/NCSDecomp/docs/README-CLI.md

 ### JAR Version

-You need to have either `k1_nwscript.nss` or `tsl_nwscript.nss` in your current working directory when you run the JAR.
+You need to have either `k1_nwscript.nss` or `tsl_nwscript.nss` in the `tools/` directory (or current working directory for legacy support) when you run the JAR.
 You can also use the `--nwscript <path>` option to specify the exact location.

 ## Examples